 I decided to try out Milani's Strobelight Powder in Glowing, a bronze pearl shade.
 I used Fenty Beauty's Cheek-Hugging Highlight Brush ($32) to dust it on the high points of my cheekbones.
 I had to sweep the surface of the powder a few times so my brush could catch a decent amount of product before actually applying.
 After my cheekbones, I moved on to the bridge of my nose, both sides of my temple, and my cupid's bow.

 I layered a small amount of Sunglow on my cheekbones, which is the sand pearl shade.
 And let's just say I reached peak Instagram highlighter status.
 Milani says this highlighter is made with light-reflecting pearls, and I believe them.
 The way this glittery dust glowed on camera was unbelievable.
 I barely even had to find my light.
 If you want a bomb selfie, this iridescent, lit-from-within powder is for you.

 I will say, the Sunglow shade ended up being too light for me IRL.
-It looked gorgeous on camera, but in the mirror, its champagne hue was way too aggressive for my complexion.
-I'm a huge fan of the Glowing, though.
+It looked gorgeous on camera, but in the mirror, its champagne hue was too aggressive for my complexion.
+I'm a huge fan of the Glowing shade, though.

-Next, I'm trying it as eye shadow.
-A little secret of mine is to multipurpose highlighter as eye shadow.
-If I'm already wearing it as highlighter and I sweep it on my lids, it gives my face this monochromatic, uniform glow that I love.
+Next, I'm trying it as an eye shadow, a little secret of mine and an easy way to multipurpose a highlighter.
+If I'm already wearing it as highlighter and I sweep it on my lids, it gives my face a monochromatic, uniform glow that I love.